 Removing the existing tiles may be the first thing you need to do in your tiling project.
-It is possible to lay fresh new tiles over existing tiles if you apply Davco Ultrabond first.
+It is possible to lay fresh new tiles over existing tiles.
 But for the best results, we recommend removing the old tiles.
-So, do you want to know how to remove tiles?
+So, here are some tips on how to remove tiles.

 What You Will Need